F4HVO/handi-finder/README.md

 ## Remarks

-- The package for the diodes (SOD-323) might not be the more standard.
-Bigger diodes can still be soldered to the board.
-Just take some silk mask off or modify the eagle board :).
-- The switch package is also unfamiliar, a more standard one might be better.
+- The switch package is unfamiliar, a more standard one might be better.
 I did not use a switch, I soldered a jumper on my assembled board.

+## Release notes

+### Version 1.1 :
+- Change diodes package to SOD 123
+- Change hole diameter to 2.6mm